anhhcao/agui/README.md

 # Developing an Athena GUI (AGUI)

-This is the development verson of **agui**, not to be confused with the public version that only works with "*mini-athenak*" that is being extracted from this during the Aug 21-25 week at IAS.
+This is the development verson of **agui**, not to be confused with the public version **pyThena** that only works with "*Athena-miniK*" that was extracted from this code base during the Aug 21-25 week at IAS.

 Here show some examples of executing **athena** using a dynamic GUI. nIn theory this could apply to any of the